SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: : Formally Secure Compilation Framework

 The proof is so straightforward because the type of a whole source program contains an intrinsic specification.
 We just lift the specification to an extrinsic property of the whole program.
 Intuitively, the proof that the program satisfies the specification was already done modularly by \fstar{} typing.

-The semantics function is written in the same language as the code it reasons about, meaning that the semantics a program is given depends on \fstar{}'s consistency.
-Therefore, as part of our Trusted Computing Base (TCB) we include the following \fstar{} features that \secrefstar{} relies on: \fstar{}'s type system, the effect mechanism (which has a paper proof), the axiomatized \ls{Ghost} effect, and the abstractions provided by modules.
-We also assume that \ls{assume} is not used by the program and context. \ca{what happens if any of these is unsound? one can inhabit verified programs/contexts with unverified code.}
+\paragraph{Trusted Computing Base (TCB).} The semantics function is written in the same language as the code it reasons about, meaning that the semantics a program is given depends on \fstar{}'s consistency.
+Therefore, as part of our TCB we include the following \fstar{} features that \secrefstar{} relies on: \fstar{}'s type system, the effect mechanism (which has a paper proof), the axiomatized \ls{Ghost} effect, and the type abstractions provided by the module system (\EG the implementation of references is hidden behind a module interface).